Micromanaged and stressed worker looking at her laptop.

 Manager guiding co-worker

-Macro leaders have to focus on three fundamental aspects:
+Macro leaders have to focus on three fundamental aspects to get the most out of it:

 1. They must adopt a transparent and straightforward communication strategy.

-2. They should have a spotless organization to enable smoother collaboration among their workforce.
+2. They must have a spotless organization to enable smoother collaboration among their workforce.

-3. They should always prioritize an employee-centric approach
+3. They must always prioritize an employee-centric approach

 This last recommendation is crucial.
 Each business is unique, and all individuals have distinct needs.
-Understanding what your team members expect regarding management and which practices can help them thrive within different business structures, such as a corporation, sole proprietorship, or an LLC, is essential to be a great leader.
-You can discuss it in one-to-one sessions or through different means, such as feedback forms or employee satisfaction questionnaires
+Understanding what your team members expect regarding management and which practices can help them thrive is essential to being a great leader.
+You can discuss it in one-to-one sessions or through different means, such as feedback forms or employee satisfaction questionnaires.

 Happy manager and coworker collaborating together.